tjaart-code/tjaart-code/README.md

 ## Hi there, :wave:

-Welcome to the tjaart-code GitHub profile!
-This repository showcases various projects primarily focused on Python scripting and Joomla development.
+Welcome to my GitHub profile!
+This repository showcases basic code primarily focused on Python scripting and Joomla development.

 ### Projects